Oil Extends Gains As Virus-hit Economies Ease Curbs - UrduPoint

 Singapore, (UrduPoint / Pakistan Point News - 5th May, 2020 ):Oil extended gains in Asia Tuesday on signs of improving demand as coronavirus-hit major economies begin to ease strict curbs and as top producers slash output.

-US benchmark West Texas Intermediate for June delivery was up 7.26 percent at $21.87 a barrel in morning trade.
+US benchmark West Texas Intermediate for June delivery was up 10.30 percent at $22.49 a barrel in afternoon trade, building on the previous day's solid gains.

-The contract ended about three percent higher in New York overnight, rebounding from losses earlier in the day.

 "Oil fundamentals are finally showing signs of improvement, and prices are reacting positively," said AxiCorp global markets strategist Stephen Innes.